Ukraine leader alleges Russia-backed coup planned next week

 “They want contacts between our administration and the Russian administration.
 I think that in the near future Yermak will contact them.
 We are absolutely not against” this, Zelenskyy said.

-Associated Press National Security Writer Robert Burns in Washington contributed to this report.
+National Security Writer Robert Burns and Darlene Superville, both in Washington, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.